 - Conversation tip: Talking about travel, vacations, and experiences overseas is a great way to connect with people and keep the conversations lively.
 Another great conversation starter is asking where the next vacation is…and sharing what you’re planning!

 If you have any questions or tips on these smart conversation tips for small talk, please comment below.
-And, if you need tips for making conversation on a first date, read 10 First Date Conversation Tips or 5 Ways to Keep First Date Conversations Going.
+And, if you need tips for making conversation on a first date, read 10 First Date Conversation Tips.